Magik: What If? Magik - 2018

 According to Diamond Comic Distributors, What If Magik #1 was the 115th best selling comic book in October 2018.

-Matt Lune of CBR.com asserted, "Sometimes there are issues of What If that are so outrageous, they'd never be possible in the regular canon.
+Matt Lune of Comic Book Resources asserted, "Sometimes there are issues of What If that are so outrageous, they'd never be possible in the regular canon.
 Other stories, however, take already established plotlines and give them a little tweak, then show us the Butterfly Effect that this small change causes.
-What If Magik #1 definitely falls into the latter category, giving us a look at the life of Illyana Rasputin had she walked away from the New Mutants at a pivotal moment. [...]
+What If Magik #1 definitely falls into the latter category, giving us a look at the life of Illyana Rasputina had she walked away from the New Mutants at a pivotal moment. [...]
 There's so much to enjoy in this issue that it's a shame that it's out of continuity.
 Williams does an excellent job of using the somewhat reluctant pairing to enrich and deepen both central characters in a way that seems almost wasted in this one-off issue.
 If it weren't for the fact that this early time in Magik's life was already fully explored by Claremont, this would make a perfect retcon flashback that could set up a future relationship between Illyana and Strange.
 As it stands, this is an effective examination of the two characters in a way that manages to find new things to say about both of them."
-Jamie Lovett of Comicbook.com gave What If?
+Jamie Lovett of ComicBook.com gave What If?
 Magik #1 a grade of 5 out of 5, saying, "What If?
 Magik packs a novel's worth of story into a single comic book.
 Leah Williams and Felipe Andrade use Magik's history to tell a story of trauma, abusive relationships, and the road to recovery and reclamation and it is exquisitely told.
 Williams knows exactly when to zoom into a moment with personal dialogue and when to zoom out to let the narration carry the reader.
 Andrade does a great job of building his layouts around the dialogue and narration.
 Both Williams writing and Andrade's artwork present strong characterizations of Magik and Doctor Strange.
 There are two small quibbles, however.
 Andrade's expressive faces sometimes verge on the cartoonish, which is at odds with the tone of the story.
 The issue also begs for one last splash page to really drive home just how far Illyanna has come by the end.
 Regardless, this is an expertly crafted single-issue tale."
 Alan Kistler of Polygon included What If Magik #1 in their "The greatest What If...? stories in Marvel history" list.

+Other characters named Magik

+There have been other characters who have called themselves Magik: